ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 - Any address should be able to call `submitReward`.
 - Only stakers should be able to call `claimReward` for their own rewards.

 5.2.
-Token Compatibility: Special types of tokens are not supported, like fee-on-transfer tokens and rebasing tokens.
+Token Compatibility: While the system is permissionless, it is designed to work with standard ERC20 tokens to ensure consistent behavior and accounting.

 ## 6. Gas Optimization